How To Get A Botanical Bathroom?

-So what is a ?
+So what is a Botanical bathroom?

-Which to choose for your ;
+Which plants to choose for your botanical bathroom;

 It's also a nontoxic plant making it pet friendly.
 It's a plant that is actually like cat nip to cats... if they eat enough it can cause some mild hallucinogenic effects.

-Spider help to remove odours from the air as well as taking out 90% of the formaldehyde from the air.
-This can be found in many products, cleaning items and the grout between your tiles.
+Spider plants help to remove odours from the air as well as taking out 90% of the formaldehyde from the air.
+This can be found in many bathroom products, cleaning items and the grout between your tiles.

 Snake Plant

-They thrive in a bright but this isn't essential; they survive just as well in low light.
+They thrive in a bright bathroom but this isn't essential; they survive just as well in low light.
 A great air purifier, it can actually increase the amount of oxygen within the room.

-Its sturdy leaves grow upwards, requiring little outside of its pot, allowing it to work well on shelves or the floor if you have the room.
+Its sturdy leaves grow upwards, requiring little space outside of its pot, allowing it to work well on shelves or the floor if you have the room.
 However, it's worth bearing in mind that this plant is toxic to cats and dogs.
 So If you have inquisitive pets its best to place these high up or choose something else.

 Boston Fern

 A Boston ferns natural habitat is in the rainforest, a humid and sun light deprived area.
 It is used to getting a few drops of water now and then, but always thrives.
-A recreates the environment the fern thrives in perfectly.
+A bathroom recreates the environment the fern thrives in perfectly.

 Aloe Plant